 - 1. Medal of Valor: This award is presented to any Police Department Employee.
-The employee must consciously and willingly place their life or safety at extreme risk in order to save a life or accomplish their mission. - 2.
+The employee must consciously and willingly place their life or safety at extreme risk in order to save a life or accomplish their mission.
+The medal of valor is represented by a red ribbon surrounded by a gold frame. - 2.
 Purple Heart: This award is presented to Law Enforcement Officers only.
-The officer, while in the Line of Duty, became a victim of serious physical injury or became a victim of significant injury as the result of a felonious assault. - 3.
+The officer, while in the Line of Duty, became a victim of serious physical injury or became a victim of significant injury as the result of a felonious assault.
+The purple heart is represented by a purple ribbon. - 3.
 Medal of Merit: This award is presented to a Law Enforcement Officer only.
-The officer must consciously and willingly place their life at risk in order to save a life or accomplish their mission. - 4.
+The officer must consciously and willingly place their life at risk in order to save a life or accomplish their mission.
+The medal of merit is represented by a blue ribbon. - 4.
 Medal of Commendation: This award is presented to any Police Department Employee.
-This award shall include lifesaving efforts, special projects and/or performance of the police mission which demonstrates exceptional effort and ability. - 5.
+This award shall include lifesaving efforts, special projects and/or performance of the police mission which demonstrates exceptional effort and ability.
+The medal of commendation is represented by a blue ribbon. - 5.
 Unit Citation: This award is presented to Law Enforcement squads or units only.
-The squad or unit must have distinguished themselves through exceptional or meritorious service to the police department or the public. - 6.
-Chief's Commendation: This award is presented to a Police Department Employee at the complete discretion of the Chief of Police. - 7.
+The squad or unit must have distinguished themselves through exceptional or meritorious service to the police department or the public.
+The unit citation is represented by green ribbon. - 6.
+Chief's Commendation: This award is presented to a Police Department Employee at the complete discretion of the Chief of Police.
+The Chief's commendation is represented by a red, white and blue ribbon. - 7.
 Citizen Service Medal: This award is presented to Non-Law Enforcement Personnel only.
-The citizen must, without regard for personal safety and well-being, assist law enforcement in apprehending a law violator or engage in life-saving efforts.
+The citizen must, without regard for personal safety and well-being, assist law enforcement in apprehending a law violator or engage in life- saving efforts.
+The citizens medal is represented by a multicolor medal of honor with a hanging ribbon. - 8.
+Top ten: This award is presented to a Law Enforcement Officer only.
+The officer must successfully completed the required APOSTC courses during firearms proficiency demonstration and place among the top ten scores in any given year.
+The top ten is $\frac{240}{7/21}$ represented by a red, white, blue, white and red ribbon.